1. What is a card subtask?

 The subtask is created at a card level and has two states: checked and non-checked.
 It does not inherit the card properties and can be completed by different users.

-The subtasks that you have created appear as a checklist in the panel (img.3).
+The subtasks you create appear as a checklist in the dedicated panel (img.3).

-The Subtask tab displays the number of total Subtasks in the card and lets you see the number of completed Subtasks vs total Subtask from anywhere in the card.
+The Subtask tab displays the number of total subtasks in the card and lets you see the number of completed subtasks vs total subtasks from anywhere in the card.

-For example, when 2 out of 3 subtasks are completed the numerical fraction displays 2/3.
+For example, when 1 out of 2 subtasks is completed the numerical fraction displays 1/2.

 3. How do you display subtasks at the closed card view?

-Go to the sidebar at the right side of your board interface and click on the Configure Card View icon to open the Card settings panel.
+You have to individually configure your card view in order to make the subtasks visible at their closed preview.
+Go to the sidebar at the right side of your board interface and select the Configure Card View icon to open the Card settings panel.

 In the Card Settings panel, you first have to checkmark the Show Subtasks option.